danterolle/danterolle.github.io/_posts/2023-09-25-htb-keeper-english.md

 ![DB content](/assets/img/writeups/keeper/db-content.png).

-I immediately run to try it:
+I immediately run:

 ```bash
 ssh root@keeper.htb
 ```

-I enter the password "F4><3K0nd!" and... it doesn't work.
+Enter the password "F4><3K0nd!" and... it doesn't work.
 It is incorrect.
 Something is wrong, I missed something.
 And, in fact, something I really missed!
 If I examine the "Notes" section more closely, I actually find details of what appears to be an SSH key, generated somehow by PuTTY.

 Reading around the web I find that [there is a tool in the PuTTY suite called PuTTYgen that allows me to create SSH keys](https://github.com/Eugeny/tabby/issues/5145).